MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

 1. Scroll to the bottom of the page, and then verify that **Secret Protection** and **Push protection** are enabled.

-    The **Disable** button, which can be used to turn off the feature, shows that the two features are currently enabled.
+    The **Disable** buttons, which can be used to turn off the features, show that the two features are currently enabled.

     > **NOTE**: For public repositories, secret scanning (Secret Protection and Push protection) are enabled by default.
 For private repositories, you must enable secret scanning manually.